 Drew feels blessed to have the opportunity to become an Elder and be of service to the world in a good way.

-McCadden, together with dogs Séamus Mícheál, Wee Sliabh, and cats Wyn and Isibéal, are Honey Sweet Harmony, an interspecies creativity catalyzing mentorship constellation.
+McCadden (BA (hons), MA, ABD; the one with fingers for typing), Wee Sliabh (the one with the nose for tracking), Wyn and Isibéal (twins, the ones who catch any uninvited rodents), together with ancestors Honey, Séamus Mícheál, RC, and SJ, are Honey Sweet Harmony, an interspecies creativity catalyzing mentorship constellation.
 They walk in gratitude to the Ancestors, Elders, mentors, anchors, allies, guides, and Future Generations.
 For nearly 250 lunar cycles they have served as intercultural translators, story and song catchers, deep nature connection mentors, eco-spiritual healing arts practitioners, ceremony facilitators, grief tenders, and threshold guides.
-They bring gifts to support the administrative, outreach/development, educational and spiritual aspects of The Circle For Change.

 McCadden holds a B.A. with honours in comparative literature summa cum laude from Hamilton College, and an M.A./A.B.D. in cultural anthropology of theatre/ritual from the University of Chicago.
 Ki has studied multiple languages, and taught at the University of Illinois and Northwestern University.
 Ki’s honours include: Fulbright-Hays Doctoral Dissertation Abroad Fellow; University of Chicago Unendowed Scholar; Ford Foundation Pre-Doctoral Fellow; Foreign Language and Area Studies Fellow; American Institute of Indian Studies Language Fellow; MacArthur Peace Fellow; National Science Foundation Honorable Mention.